 Continue making your Chapter 13 plan payments to the trustee as required by your plan.
 When you pay your final Chapter 13 payment, the Chapter 13 trustee conducts an audit and issues a final report.
 Provided that you completed your Debtor Education Course and filed the required certificate of completion, the Clerk of Court issues an Order of Discharge and closes the case.

-Most Chapter 13 bankruptcy cases take at three or five years to complete.
+Most Chapter 13 bankruptcy cases take three or five years to complete.
 The above process is based on a simple Chapter 13 case that does not require filing special motions or other petitions with the court.
-If you have questions about Chapter 13 cases, we encourage you to contact us to learn more about our services related to debt relief and bankruptcy.